-For the purpose of determining shareholders of the Company who are entitled to attend and vote at the forthcoming annual general meeting of the Company to be held on Wednesday, 22 May 2024 ("AGM"), the register of members of the Company will be closed from Friday, 17 May 2024 to Wednesday, 22 May 2024, both days inclusive.
-In order to qualify as shareholders of the Company to attend and vote at the AGM, unregistered holders of shares of the Company are required to lodge all transfer documents accompanied by the relevant share certificates with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong for registration not later than 4:30 p.m. on Thursday, 16 May 2024.
+For the purpose of determining the qualification as shareholders of the Company to attend and vote at the forthcoming annual general meeting of the Company ("AGM"), the register of members of the Company will be closed from Monday, 4 September 2023 to Friday, 8 September 2023, both days inclusive.
+In order to qualify as shareholders of the Company to attend and vote at the AGM, unregistered holders of shares of the Company are required to lodge all transfer documents accompanied by the relevant share certificates with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong for registration not later than 4:30 p.m. on Friday, 1 September 2023.